 The Neuroscience Behind Hypnotherapy

 What is hypnotherapy really?

 At its core, hypnotherapy is a therapeutic approach that uses a focused, relaxed brain state, often called trance - to access and shift subconscious patterns.
-It’s the same state you drift into just before sleep, or when you’re driving on autopilot and miss your exit.
-In this state, your mind becomes more open, not because it’s “weaker,” but because the analytical part of the brain quiets down, creating space for new associations to form.
+This state is similar to the transition between wakefulness and sleep, where awareness is maintained but attention becomes more internally directed.
+In this state, your mind can become more receptive, not because it’s “weaker,” but because the analytical part of the brain quiets down, creating space for new associations to form.

+The Neuroscience Behind Hypnotherapy